ARM-software/armnn/InstallationViaAptRepository.md

 ```
  apt-cache search libarmnn

- # This returns a list of matching packages, the latest being libarmnn23 i.e. ARMNN_MAJOR_VERSION=23
+ # This returns a list of matching packages including versions from previous releases
  libarmnn-cpuref-backend23 - Arm NN is an inference engine for CPUs, GPUs and NPUs
  libarmnn-cpuref-backend24 - Arm NN is an inference engine for CPUs, GPUs and NPUs
  libarmnn-dev - Arm NN is an inference engine for CPUs, GPUs and NPUs